cyversewarwick/expression_tutorial/expression_tutorial.md

 To perform a TCAP analysis:

 1. Locate the TCAP app (under Time Series Expression Data / Clustering/Biclustering in the hierarchy, or just locate it using the search bar at the top of the apps window).
-2. Under Input, provide the treated-only differentially expressed gene expression data (`FilteredOutput.csv` created in the subsection above) into the Expression CSV File field.
+2. Under Input, provide the treated-only differentially expressed gene expression data (`FilteredOutput.csv` created in the Data Preprocessing subsection) into the Expression CSV File field.
 3. Feel free to leave the other parameters as default.
 Press Launch.
 4. Once the analysis completes, download `FullOutput.tar` from the results folder to your machine and extract it.
 5. Take a look at the cluster plots in the plots folder.
 Do you see any regulatory interactions more complex than basic co-expression being captured by the modules?
 Do singleton clusters still occur?
 How does their rate compare to those produced by BHC?
 Any ideas for why this might be happening?